William L. Mengeling -DVM 1960

 1999 Distinguished Alumnus Award

-William L. Mengeling, a veterinary microbiologist and virologist from Ames, Iowa, is the recipient of the Distinguished Alumnus Award for his outstanding achievements in the field of veterinary medicine.
-He is currently research leader of the Virology Swine Research Unit at the National Animal Disease Center of the U.S. Department of Agriculture's Agriculture Research Service in Ames.
-He is responsible for administering an annual budget of $1.9 million for his unit.
+William L. Mengeling, a veterinary microbiologist and virologist from Ames, Iowa, was the recipient of the Distinguished Alumnus Award for his outstanding achievements in the field of veterinary medicine.
+He was the research leader of the Virology Swine Research Unit at the National Animal Disease Center of the U.S. Department of Agriculture's Agriculture Research Service in Ames.
+He was responsible for administering an annual budget of $1.9 million for his unit.

 Mengeling's record of accomplishments has been called "unparalleled."
 He is an internationally recognized authority on several swine diseases.
 He developed a fluorescent antibody test for hog cholera; discovered porcine parvovirus and developed a vaccine to protect pigs against this disease; and has been a research leader on porcine reproductive and respiratory syndrome.

 Mengeling earned a bachelor's degree in 1956, a DVM in 1960, and a Master's in Microbiology in 1966 from Iowa State University, and holds a PhD from Iowa State University.
 He became a diplomate of the American College of Veterinary Microbiologists in 1973.